GuangyWang/TADsplimer/README.md

 ----------

 The input are two Hi-C matrices (full TSV matrices) to be compared.
-The Hi-C matrices should have the dimension N * N.
+The Hi-C matrices should have the dimension N * N. 10Kb is the default resolution for the input matrices.

 Output
 ----------